Numerical Implementation of Streaming Down the Gradient: Application to Fluid Modeling of Cosmic Rays and Saturated Conduction: Introduction

 The methods for treating the standard hydrodynamic and magnetohydrodynamic (MHD) equations are quite mature by now, but entirely unexpected numerical problems arise when new physics (as in Eq. \ref{eq:pcr}) is added.
 Thus, the numerical implementation of these new terms must be tested rigorously.
 For example, simple centered finite differencing of anisotropic thermal conduction can give rise to negative temperatures for large temperature gradients, an unphysical result (\cite{Sharma2007}).
 Similarly, here we show that a naive implementation of Eq. (\ref{eq:basic}) results in unphysical oscillations.

 The paper is organized as follows.
 Section (\ref{sec:non-mon}) shows that a standard explicit implementation of Eq. (\ref{eq:basic}) results in spurious oscillations of large amplitude.
 It is shown that a much smaller timestep with $\Delta t \propto \Delta x^3$ can remove oscillations and results in a physically consistent evolution.
 In section (\ref{sec:reg}) we regularize Eq. (\ref{eq:basic}) and develop implicit methods based on it.
-With test problems (with both continuous and discontinuous initial profiles) we show that physically consistent solutions are obtained using implicit methods with a sufficiently small timestep $\Delta t \propto \Delta x$.
-In section (\ref{sec:conc}) we discuss the nature of the solutions, and conclude with the implications of our methods for the fluid modeling of cosmic rays.
+Section (\ref{sec:test}) presents test problems (with both continuous and discontinuous initial profiles) which show that physically consistent solutions are obtained using implicit methods with a sufficiently small timestep $\Delta t \propto \Delta x$.
+In Section (\ref{sec:dif_reg}) we present two different regularizations and show that the same solution is obtained in the converged limit.
+In section (\ref{sec:conc}) we discuss the nature of the solutions, and conclude with the implications of our methods for the fluid modeling of cosmic rays and for thermal conduction in the collisionless regime.